7.2 The Beadle and Tatum Experiments

 In 1941, over 30 years after Garrod’s discovery, Beadle and Tatum built on this connection between genes and metabolic pathways.
 Their research led to the “one gene, one enzyme (or protein)” hypothesis, which states that each enzyme that acts in a biochemical pathway is encoded by a different gene.
-Although we now know of many exceptions to the “one gene, one enzyme” principle, it is generally true that each different gene produces a protein that has a distinct catalytic, regulatory, or structural function.
+Although we now know of many exceptions to the “one gene, one enzyme” principle, it is generally true that each gene produces a protein with a distinct catalytic, regulatory, or structural function.

-They isolated a series of mutations which were known to interrupt the synthesis of arginine, an amino-acid necessary for mould growth.
+They isolated a series of mutations known to interrupt the synthesis of arginine, an amino-acid necessary for mould growth.
 Their hypothesis stated that individual mutations inhibited discrete steps in the pathway used by the mould to synthesize arginine from precursors in their environmental medium.

 The video below, Beadle and Tatum Part 1: Neurospora crassa, by SciencePrimer (2018) on YouTube, gives an introduction to haploid Neurospora crassa which Beadle and Tatum used in their experiments.